 As is the case with most European countries, Switzerland is a civil law jurisdiction.
 The judiciary comprises of federal and cantonal courts.
 Each canton has its own courts of first instance and a second instance of appeal.
 The highest judicial authority is the Federal Supreme Court located in Lausanne, which is the final instance of appeal against decisions of:

 - the cantonal courts of appeal;

 - the Federal Criminal Court, located in Ticino;

 - the Federal Administrative Court in St. Gallen; and

 - the Federal Patent Court, also located in St. Gallen.

 1 .
 Tax and wealth planning

-The question of whether a person is obliged to pay taxes in Switzerland depends on whether he or she meets the requirements of tax residence.
-This applies if he or she has had an uninterrupted stay of at least 30 days in the country with professional activity or a stay of at least 90 days without professional activity.
-Unless a double taxation treaty specifically allocates the person’s tax residence to another state, he or she will then become subject to unlimited tax liability in Switzerland.
-This means that his or her worldwide income and wealth become subject to income tax at the federal, cantonal and municipal levels, and to wealth tax on the cantonal and municipal levels.
+The question of whether a person is obliged to pay taxes in Switzerland depends on whether they meet the requirements of tax residence.
+This applies if they have had an uninterrupted stay of at least 30 days in the country with professional activity or a stay of at least 90 days without professional activity.
+Unless a double taxation treaty specifically allocates the person’s tax residence to another state, they will then become subject to unlimited tax liability in Switzerland.
+This means that their worldwide income and wealth become subject to income tax at the federal, cantonal and municipal levels, and to wealth tax on the cantonal and municipal levels.

 For Swiss tax residents, income tax is generally levied on all forms of income, for example, from employment, investment, pension or real estate (exceptions apply for income deriving from foreign real estate or business, capital gains on privately held assets (for example shares) and income constituting a repayment of nominal capital or qualifying capital contribution reserves in companies).
 The applicable tax rate depends on a number of factors.
 Income tax rates are progressive and vary depending on the canton and, within a canton, on the specific municipality of residence.